mozilla-services/consvc-shepherd/docs/metrics.md

+# Shepherd Metrics
 This documentation describes the statsd-style metrics emitted by consvc_shepherd.

-# Metrics
+## Metrics

-consvc_shepherd uses [markus][markus] to emit statsd-style metrics like counters, gauges, and timers.
+consvc_shepherd uses [markus][markus] (metrics client) to emit statsd-style metrics like counters, gauges, and timers.
 We use the [datadog extensions][dogstatsd], which include tags for metrics.
 In the production instance of Shepherd, metrics are emitted as [UDP packets][udp], collected by a local [telegraf][telegraf] forwarder, and stored in [influxdb][influxdb].
-In development, metrics are disabled by default, though there is a way described below to view metrics in development.
+In development, metrics are disabled by default, but there is a way described below to view metrics in development via `nc`.

 ## Telegraf